-This Management Information Circular is furnished in connection with the solicitation of proxies by the management of Resverlogix Corp. (the "Corporation") for use at the Annual Meeting of the holders (the "Shareholders") of common shares (the "Common Shares") of the Corporation to be held on Tuesday, June 21, 2022, at the Corporation's offices at Suite 300, 4820 Richard Road SW, Calgary, Alberta at 1:00 p.m.
+This Management Information Circular is furnished in connection with the solicitation of proxies by the management of Resverlogix Corp. (the "Corporation") for use at the Annual Meeting of the holders (the "Shareholders") of common shares (the "Common Shares") of the Corporation to be held on Monday, June 30, 2025, at 300, 4820 Richard Road SW, Calgary, Alberta at 1:00 p.m.
 (Calgary time) and at any adjournment thereof (the "Meeting"), for the purposes set forth in the accompanying Notice of Meeting.
-Only Shareholders of record at the close of business on May 2, 2022 (the "Record Date") are entitled to notice of, and to attend and vote at, the Meeting, unless a Shareholder has transferred any Common Shares subsequent to that date and the transferee Shareholder establishes ownership to the Common Shares and demands, not later than 10 days before the Meeting, that the transferee's name be included on the list of Shareholders.
-The effective date of all information set forth in this Management Information Circular (the "Effective Date") is May 11, 2022, except where otherwise indicated herein.
+Only Shareholders of record at the close of business on May 12, 2025 (the "Record Date") are entitled to notice of, and to attend and vote at, the Meeting, unless a Shareholder has transferred any Common Shares subsequent to that date and the transferee Shareholder establishes ownership to the Common Shares and demands, not later than 10 days before the Meeting, that the transferee's name be included on the list of Shareholders.
+The effective date of all information set forth in this Management Information Circular (the "Effective Date") is May 16, 2025, except where otherwise indicated herein.